stungkit/labelbox/Guide/converters/export_to_coco/README.md

         - Segementation masks and polygons fall into the segmentation COCO schema
         - Bounding boxes fall into the bounding box COCO schema

-# Purpose

-This script is meant to be shared with customers that ask for this conversion.
-This is a comprehensive script with a lot of complexity, so we are not responsible for any modifications beyond what has been scoped here.

 # How to Use It